Grierson's Raid: The Raid

 Grierson and his 1,700 horse troopers, some in Confederate uniforms serving as scouts for the main force, rode over 600 mi through hostile territory (from southern Tennessee, through the State of Mississippi and into Union-held Baton Rouge, Louisiana), over routes no Union soldier had traveled before.
 They tore up railroads and burned crossties, freed slaves, burned Confederate storehouses, destroyed locomotives and commissary stores, ripped up bridges and trestles, burned buildings, and inflicted ten times the casualties they received, all while detachments of his troops made feints confusing the Confederates as to his actual whereabouts, intent and direction.
 Total casualties for Grierson's Brigade during the raid were three killed, seven wounded, and nine missing.
 Five sick and wounded men were left behind along the route, too ill to continue.
-Greirson reported to have killed and wounded 100 Confederates, captured 500, destroyed between 50 and 60 miles of railroad, destroyed over 3,000 stand of arms, and captured 1,000 horses and mules.
+Grierson reported to have killed and wounded 100 Confederates, captured 500, destroyed between 50 and 60 miles of railroad, destroyed over 3,000 stands of arms (a rifle plus all its accompanying kit), and captured 1,000 horses and mules.

-Confederate Lt.
-Gen. John C. Pemberton, commander of the Vicksburg garrison, had few cavalry and could do nothing to stop Grierson.
-On April 21, 1863, Confederate cavalry commander Maj.
-Gen. Nathan Bedford Forrest, had captured another Union raider, Col. Abel Streight, in Alabama following a poorly supplied and poorly planned raid (Streight's Raid).
+Confederate States Army Lt.
+Gen. John C. Pemberton (1814-1881), commander of the Vicksburg garrison on the east bank of the Mississippi River behind heavily fortified trenches, had few cavalry and could do nothing to stop Grierson from rampaging further east in the state's interior.
+Around the same period, on April 21, 1863, Confederate cavalry commander Maj.
+Gen. Nathan Bedford Forrest (1821-1877), had however pursued and captured another Union Army cavalry raider, Col. Abel Streight (1828-1892), further east in Alabama following a different poorly supplied and poorly planned raid (Streight's Raid) by the generally more powerful and well-supplied Union Army.